OpenFAST/openfast/docs/source/user/aerodyn-olaf/RunningOLAF.rst

 We recommend to set the near wake length to the number of time steps needed to reach two rotor revolutions.
 For the far wake, we recommend 10 rotor revolutions.
-The the far wake distance that is free, we recommend to set it to a value somewhere between 25% and 50% of the far wake length, (e.g. 3 revolutions).
+For the free far-wake, we recommend to set the distance to a value somewhere between 25% and 50% of the far wake length, (e.g. 3 revolutions).

 The following python script computes the parameters according to these guidelines.